danmayer/churn-site/README.md

 ## TODO

+* setup heroku cron job to run rake tasks that calculates and caches avgs across all projects
 * verify and test history is build in correct order (oldest first)
 * automatically build out history on first add or web hook hit
 * fix issues with class and method level churn